andugu/ScreenChat/README.md

 iOS Tweak for non-jailbroken devices to avoid screenshot detection on Snapchat app

 This is a test, not a project for invading the privacy of users.
-I am not responsible for any use which can give a user
+I am not responsible for any use which can give a user of this.

 Requirements
 ============